lttng/lttng-docs/contents/using-lttng/controlling-tracing/enabling-disabling-events.md

      (required).
   2. One or many **instrumentation points** in source code or binary program (tracepoint name, address, symbol name, function name, logger name, amongst other types of probes) to be executed (required).
   3. A **log level** (each instrumentation point declares its own log level) or log level range to match (optional; only valid for user space domain).
-  4. A **custom user expression**, or **filter**, that must evaluate to _true_ when a tracepoint is executed (optional; only valid for user space domain).
+  4. A **custom user expression**, or **filter**, that must evaluate to _true_ when a tracepoint is executed (optional).

 All conditions are specified using arguments passed to the `enable-event` command of the `lttng` tool.